 - Fees for student health and legal services

-Online bachelor's programs with internship requirements generally encourage distance learners to exercise initiative and find internships independently, which includes seeking out a faculty member who is willing to sponsor an internship at a distance.
+Online bachelor's programs with internship requirements generally encourage distance learners to find internships independently.
 Resources available to online students include the Handshake and LinkedIn platforms and online career center services.

 Do Online Students Still Qualify for Financial Aid?

 Online students in psychology receive the same access to financial aid as on-campus students.
 Eligible students can access grants, loans, and scholarship opportunities through an identical application process, and some online programs also offer federal work-study options.

 Like on-campus learners, online students fill out a Free Application for Federal Student Aid.
 Distance learners should start the application process early and make sure to verify the accreditation status of schools and programs of interest, since only students attending accredited schools are eligible for federal financial aid.